dilshankarunarathne/ml-notes/README.md

 </pre>

 <pre>
-Well-posed Learning Problem: A computer program is said to
+Well-posed Learning Problem: A computer program is said to learn from experience
                                                   - Tom Mitchell (1959)
 </pre>